 Cornus (commonly known as Dogwood) is a genus that encompasses both deciduous trees and shrubs, the group reaching between 30 and 60 species.
 They can reach between three and four meters in height and with exuberant foliage.
 In addition, all produce as a fruit a fleshy drupe, which in some species is edible, and in others becomes toxic for consumption.
 They are bushes that are widely used in gardening, so in this article we will see everything about pruning Cornus or Dogwood (including the popular dogwood red twig), how and when to do it, what tools to use and more.

-Curiosity: you certainly know that the most popular name by which these trees and shrubs are known is dogwood, but do you know what the name is due to?
-It is derived from “dagwood”, this because it has very thin and hard branches, with which daggers were previously made.
-Many other uses were also given to its very good wood, such as loom shuttles, handles for all kinds of tools, and any item requiring hardwood.
+Curiosity: Surely you know that the most popular name by which these trees and shrubs are known is dogwood, but do you know what the name is for? name? to?
+It is derived from “dagwood”, this because it has very fine and hard branches, with which daggers were previously made.
+Many other uses were also given to its very good wood, such as loom shuttles, handles for all kinds of tools, and although it is not a wood of widespread commercial use, it can also be used to make windows or doors for homes.

 Table of Contents